Nematocida parisii: Infection

-N. parisii is an intracellular parasite that is transmitted from one animal to another, most commonly through the fecal–oral route.
+Nematocida parisii is an intracellular parasite that is transmitted from one animal to another, most commonly through the fecal–oral route.
 Once it gets into the intestines, it forms small, ovoid microbes that become spores and leave holes in the intestinal wall.
 The spores are believed to exit cells by disrupting a conserved cytoskeletal structure in the intestine called the terminal web.

 None of the known immune pathways of C. elegans appear to be involved in mediating resistance against N. parisii.
 Microsporidia have been found in several nematodes isolated from different locations, indicating that they are common natural parasites of C. elegans.
 The N. parisii–C. elegans system is a useful tool for studying infection mechanisms of intracellular parasites.

 Anatomy

-N. parisii has two life stages: the spore stage and the meront stage.
+Nematocida parisii has two life stages: the spore stage and the meront stage.
 The spores have a bulky cell wall to help them live outside the host cell during transmission, as well as a polar tube that aids in the infection of the host cell.
 The tube helps the sporoplasm turn itself inside out in order to get close enough to the host cell to infect it.
 The sporoplasm becomes the merit, which then becomes more spores after infection within the host cell.
 Once the spores have matured, they can be released to infect another host.
 Because its genome size is small and it has very few metabolic pathways, N. parisii needs its host to survive.